marcoguerri/marcoguerri.github.io/_drafts/2017-02-11-python-branch-prediction.markdown

 Interpreting the histograms
 =======
-The plots were clear.
-The instruction set used on Ivy Bridge and Haswell was exactly the same.
-I considered worthwhile having a closer look at the main contributor, *PyEval_EvalFrameEx*, as it was accounting for 40% of the runtime alone.
+The plots suggested that the instruction set used on Ivy Bridge and Haswell be exactly the same.
+I considered worthwhile having a closer look at the main contributor, *PyEval_EvalFrameEx*.

 Analyzing PyEval_EvalFrameEx